xpring88/polaris-react/src/components/ThemeProvider/README.md

 ## Creating a component with an inverse color scheme

-Some components render themselves with a dark color scheme in a light context, or a light color scheme in a dark context, in order to create contrast with surrounding elements.
+To create contrast with surrounding elements, some components render themselves with a dark color scheme in a light context or a light color scheme in a dark context.
 The theme provider component enables this behavior when `'inverse'` is passed as a color scheme to a nested theme provider wrapping a component.

 ```jsx
 return (